A flow approach to the monotonicity of shape functionals: Introduction

 For the second case, the triangle is isosceles with exactly one tallest height.
-The next theorem below, which is slightly more general, implies that during the process of compressing the tallest height before the three heights are equal, $T(\cdot)/|\cdot|^2$ is strictly increasing, and $\lambda_1(\cdot)|\cdot|$ is strictly decreasing.
-This was actually first proved in \cite{SB10} via Steiner symmetrization and continuous Steiner symmetrization argument.
-Our proof is more direct, and also implies a rigidity property under the transformation, which cannot be obtained through a symmetrization argument.
+The next theorem below, which is slightly more general, implies that during the process of compressing the tallest height, and before all three heights become equal, $T(\cdot)/|\cdot|^2$ is strictly increasing, and $\lambda_1(\cdot)|\cdot|$ is strictly decreasing.
+This was actually first proved in \cite[Theorem 1.3]{SB10} via Steiner symmetrization and continuous Steiner symmetrization argument.
+Our proof is more direct, and also implies a rigidity property under the transformation.